2015 Summer Camp Registration

 Scholarships are awarded to help those with financial need attend camp.
 Download the scholarship application here.

-If you need a paper registration call 608-838-0413 ext 164 or to withdraw from a camp for any reason, please inform us in writing:
+Please call (608) 838-0413 ext.
+115 if you need a paper registration.
+To withdraw from camp for any reason, please inform us in writing: